Rituxan Info > What to expect . . .

 The best thing the two of you can do is to tell the nurses anything you notice right away.
 This is NOT the time to gut through a reaction.
 Ask them what to watch for, tell them immediately if it starts, and they can slow down or stop the infusion and/or give extra medication until the reactions subside.

 Most people have no problems, some of us are problem cases but with teamwork between us and our nurses get through just fine, and only a very few have serious problems.
-It is good to be aware of the possibilities but try not to stress too much as you will probably breeze through."
+It is good to be aware of the possibilities but try not to stress too much as you will probably breeze through.

-You may want to review and print out the Dosage and Administration Guide for details Rituxan.com
+Dosage and Administration Guide for details Rituxan.com

 This will help you to become familiar with the procedure so that you might ask informed questions and know what to expect.